algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ##### A.4 Data Connexion to Bubble

-With Firebase, data is protected via Firebase **security rules**.
-This is separate from Bubble’s privacy system.
+With Firebase, data is protected via Firebase **security rules**. which are separate from Bubble’s privacy system:
 You must handle:

 - **Auth tokens** (e.g., OAuth2 or Firebase custom tokens).